How to get Employees to Care About Your Employee Advocacy Programme

 A tool that is dedicated to employee advocacy will make it a lot easier for your employees to get involved.
 It’s easier for them to share content because the right content they are allowed to share is provided.

-If you are looking for a tool to implement or improve your advocacy programme, make sure it has the ideal mix of features that answer the needs of your programme.
+If you are looking for a tool to implement or improve your advocacy programme, make sure it has the ideal mix of features that answer the needs of your program.

 The most important features are generally: